 I remember discovering the meaning of existential nihilism when I was booked to do comedy in Reno, Nevada.
 I think you would be hard pressed to find a more appropriate setting for such a discovery.

 So I get booked to do standup for a week at Catch A Rising Star at the Silver Legacy Casino in downtown Reno Nevada.
-Considering most of the paid gigs I got booked on at the time were at indistinct wood-paneled function rooms of bygone hotels or old VFW halls in rural parts of New England, that quite possibly sprung up from another dimension serving up buffet food and cheap wine, I welcomed the idea to get out of dodge.
+Considering most of the paid gigs I got booked on at the time were at indistinct wood-paneled function rooms of bygone hotels or old VFW halls in rural parts of New England from another dimension serving up buffet food and cheap wine, I welcomed the idea to get out of dodge.
 Funny because Dodge City might be what you would think Reno may be like, but au contraire and even though it isn’t near Reno, it’s definitely cut from the same David Lynchian landscape.
 At least, that is how it feels as a New Englander, traveling out West.

 Flying to Reno is not as awesome as flying to Vegas, mainly because it’s considerably more expensive.
 Also, when you get off the plane, you’re in Reno.
 I’m not saying it’s not an exciting place, in fact, I relished in the retro signage and time-capsule feel of the place.
 I’m not sure if it ever had a heyday, but it’s known for where people used to go to get a divorce.
-Since I technically got divorced twice, and my wedding song (Cole Porter’s Night & Day) is the main number in The Gay Divorcee which quite frankly should have been a red flag (but there were so many I missed), and of course this is back when gay meant happy, Reno seemed a completely apropos place.
+Since I technically got divorced twice to the same person, Reno seemed a completely apropos place.
 I was living in the moment.

 The casino has a free shuttle.
 Because of this I have gotten spoiled and have been dismayed to find out other airports don’t have free shuttles to the gig.
 It’s exciting to fly to the big show though.
 A lot of what I had done up until that point in standup was host and feature shows wherever I could get booked.
 The most exotic places I’d worked were Vegas and Florida, so Reno follows suit, in that it’s the type of town if you’re heading there, you should pack a gun.
-When you feature (which means you go on after the host and before the headliner) you do about a half hour.
+When you feature in a standup show, you go on after the host and before the headliner.
+You perform roughly for a half hour.
 There’s something about getting out of your usual digs and traveling.
 I’m elated to be in the desert even with the eerie sculpture welcoming.
 Plus, Catch has a legendary history including discovering and/or nurturing the careers of guys like Robin Williams and Jerry Seinfeld, so this adds to the elation.
 After checking in, showering and spraying my hair, I head down the elevator through the lobby and down an escalator to the club.

-The room is set back in the peripheral of the ground floor of the Silver Legacy casino.
+The room is set back in the back of the casino on the ground floor of the Silver Legacy casino.
 You walk through the lobby, passed all the shops and a few bars, down an escalator where you can peer at the tables and slots from a birds eye view.
 Then around more slots to the entrance of the club.
 You walk in to a carpeted little number with rows of chairs all facing a rather large, well-lit stage with a piano.
 The emcee is Barry Gibb.
 Not literally, but he could enter and possibly win a look-alike contest, if there were such a event.
 Although I was born in the 70’s, I never have, nor since, seen this hairstyle coupled with a beard in real life.
 He ends up being the nicest guy in the world.
 You couldn’t ask for a room to be warmed up any better.
 He plays the piano and jokes with the audience for a good 20 minutes before bringing up the comedians.
 I’m so thrilled to be performing on a real stage, with real drinks, sans wood-paneling.

 With my excitement of being in Nevada and my retro sensibilities in tow, I persuaded my friend Christian who was the manager to take me to The Sands after the show.
 Its legendary title suggests Vegas swank and old school charm, as in jazz and beehives.
 But the Reno version is anything but.
 He reluctantly agrees.
-We walk about four blocks west by a large parking lot through snow to get to the infamous tower.
-The worn carpet of the lobby sprawls the peripheral of the casino and judges us as we meander toward alcohol.
-The bar’s aged decor reflects the grimaces on the women’s faces that seem like something from a Hunter S. Thompson novel.
-The waitress’s suspicious stare made me wonder what we were in for, but as a writer I had to confess, “This is perfect!”
+We walk about four blocks west passed a casino and through a large parking lot through snow to get to the infamous tower.
+The worn carpet of the lobby mocks us as we head toward alcohol.
+The yellowing formica bar seemed to mirror the females' sour faces that glare at us like something from a Hunter S. Thompson novel.
+The waitress’s gum chewing made me somewhat uneasy, but as a writer I had to confess, “This is perfect!”
 Christian on the other hand, is about as excited as cat about to get a bath.
-We both agree with just a nod that this is fertile ground for people-watching, but we try to play it cool even though we’re secretly fascinated, or I’m fascinated.
+We both look at each other with wonder at the people-watching potential, but we try to play it cool even though we’re secretly fascinated, or I’m fascinated.
 We ordered drinks and began to talk shop; comedy, writing, etc..

 “Basically,” he went on, “the world lacks meaning or purpose.
-All existence; actions, suffering, feelings; is senseless, nothingness.
+All existence; actions, suffering, feelings are senseless.
 It literally is all a big nothing.”